iturdikulov/notes/Zettelkasten_notes_type.md

 Workflow:

-- Any resource, such as video, article, web-page, picture archived using [[ArchiveBox|archivebox]] or directly downloaded into own directory.
+- TODO: Any resource, such as video, article, web-page, picture archived using [[ArchiveBox|archivebox]] or directly downloaded into own directory.

  - Notes includes links to related notes and sources links.
 Rich linking